ririque/git-video/README.md

-# meu primeir push do git
+# meu primeiro push do git